What this place is

 Affordable or it doesn't count

-Health education that only wealthy people can access isn't solving the problem. $49 a month is deliberate.
-This town needs this and it needs to be priced for this town.
+Health education that only wealthy people can access isn't solving the problem. $49 a month is deliberate, and if that's challenging shoot us a message.

 Forrest Chalmers — Guest Movement Instructor